pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

     ```

 4. Using ProGuard / R8
-- If you are using **ProGuard**, the rules that need to be added to ProGuard are in this file: [pendo-proguard.cfg](/android/pnddocs/pendo-proguard.cfg)
+- If you are using **ProGuard**, the rules that need to be added to ProGuard can be found here: [pendo-proguard.cfg](/android/pnddocs/pendo-proguard.cfg).

-- If you are using **ProGuard(D8/DX only)** to perform compile-time code optimization and have`proguard-android-optimize.txt`, add the following in the optimizations code line:
+- If you are using **ProGuard(D8/DX only)** to perform compile-time code optimization, and have `{Android SDK Location}/tools/proguard/proguard-android-optimize.txt`, add `!code/allocation/variable` to the `-optimizations` line in your `app/proguard-rules.pro` file.
-`!code/allocation/variable`
-Your optimizations line should look like this:
+The optimizations line should look like this:
 `-optimizations *other optimizations*,!code/allocation/variable`

 ## Step 2.
 Pendo SDK integration

 >[!NOTE]
->The `API Key` can be found in your Pendo Subscription Settings under the App Details Section.
+>The `API Key` can be found in your Pendo Subscription Settings in App Details.

 In the application **main file (lib/main.dart)**, add the following code: